AP.6 Graduate Policies

 AP.6.10.1 Time Limit

-For both full-time and part-time students enrolled in doctoral programs, whether entry is post-baccalaureate or post-master's, the total time to degree will not exceed nine (9) calendar years from the time of first enrollment in the program as a doctoral student.
-Doctoral students are expected to progress steadily toward their degree and to advance to candidacy within no more than six (6) years, although colleges may set a shorter time limit.
+For both full-time and part-time students enrolled in doctoral programs, whether entry is post-baccalaureate or post-master's, the total time to complete their degree will not exceed nine (9) calendar years from the student’s admit term for the program.
+Individual doctoral programs may have stricter time limits, which are published in this catalog.
+Doctoral students are expected to progress steadily toward their degree and must advance to candidacy within six (6) calendar years, although colleges and schools may set a shorter time limit.
+Time limit calculation is based on the semester or summer admit term plus the applicable number of years.
+Students are responsible for knowing their time limits.
+See detailed informationregarding how to determine all initial deadlines.
+Absences from Mason do not affect the time limit established by the admit term.

-Students who do not meet published time limits because of compelling circumstances beyond their control may request an exception to this policy by petitioning their dean for a single extension of one calendar year prior to the expiration of the time limit.
-Students seeking an extension due to parental leave of absence (PLoA) are referred to AP.6.4.5.
-If any extension is granted, the total time limit for completion of the degree will not exceed ten (10) years.
+Students who will not meet published time limits because of compelling circumstances beyond their control may request an exception to this policy by petitioning their dean or director for a single extension of up to one calendar year prior to the expiration of the applicable time limit.
+Students seeking an extension due to a permitted leave of absence are referred to AP.6.4.5AP.6.4.6, and AP.6.4.7.
 Any extension of the time limit to advance to candidacy that is granted does not automatically alter the total time limit for degree completion.
-Re-enrollment following an absence from Mason does not change the student's time limit, which is based on the date of initial admission.
-Failure to meet the time limits or to secure approval of an exception to this policy through the process described in AP.6.6.2 shall be considered a failure to make satisfactory academic progress and result in termination from the program under AP.6.6.2.
-See detailed information regarding how to determine the initial deadline.
-This policy does not supersede a student’s university-approved disability services accommodations plan.
+Failure to meet the applicable time limits or to secure approval of an exception to this policy through the process described in AP.6.6.2 shall be considered a failure to make satisfactory academic progress and result in termination from the program under AP.6.6.2.
+See detailed informationregarding how to determine the initial deadline.
+AP.6.10.1 does not supersede a student’s university-approved disability services accommodations plan.

+International students attending in F-1 or J-1 status also have more restrictive time limits; contact the Office of International Programs and Services (OIPS) for information.
 Non-immigrant students in F-1 or J-1 status are further limited by the regulations governing their stay in the United States.
 The University issues visa documents (forms I-20 and DS-2019) that indicate the estimated length of the student's academic program.
-Students who need extensions beyond the initial period of stay must request them through the Office of International Programs and Services (OIPS).
+Students who need extensions beyond the initial period of stay must request them through the Office of International Programs and Services (OIPS) at least 30 days before the end date of their F or J Certifying Document (forms I-20 or DS-2019) issued by George Mason University.
 Documentation of the compelling circumstances necessitating the extension request is required by federal regulations.
 For further information, please consult with an advisor in OIPS.

 AP.6.10.2 Doctoral Research Skill Requirements